🎁 Health as Christmas gift: Surprise your loved ones with a CARE Voucher - buy Voucher

 Medical tests can confirm intolerances to lactose or fructose.
 If your symptoms persist, it is advisable to consult a doctor, who may order further examinations such as ultrasound or specific blood tests to rule out other medical causes and make an accurate diagnosis.

-The regular blood tests and health checks at CARE can also provide detailed information about your current state of health and potential health gaps.
-Book your free consultation now.
+A comprehensive health check-up at CARE can provide detailed information about your current state of health and potential health gaps.
+Book your health check-up now.

 Certain foods, home remedies, and beverages can help you reduce bloating.
 Incorporate the following foods into your everyday diet to keep your bloating at bay.